zaphosting/docs/docs/vserver-linux-security-tips.md

    `- Banned IP list:   xxx
 ```

-If you want to unblock the IP again, you can do this with `fail2ban-client set sshd unbanip {your IP}`.
+If you want to unblock the IP again, you can do this with the following command: `fail2ban-client set sshd unbanip {your IP}`.

 :::info
 If you have an unusually high number of IP bans, it is advisable to extend the ban time with each failed attempt in order to reduce the number of possible login attempts.